STAT 5372 -- Nonparametric Statistics -- Fall 2025

 Methods of Assessing the Expected Learning Outcomes

-The course grade will be based on 6 Assignments, each worth approx 1/6 of your grade.
+addition, there will be two semester tests, each worth 25%.
 The traditional grading scale will be used:

 - A: 90-100%.